finos/technical-oversight-committee/Readme.md

  - All TSC members are welcoem to add agenda items
  - If we do not have any items for a given meeting, we will cancel

+## Disclaimer

+Comments, questions, and opinions stated within this repository are personal statements from individuals and do not represent any official or unofficial views of any member organization.

 ## Get in touch

 The TSC can be reached either via issues / PR / discussions on this repo or via email tsc@lists.finos.org.